robzr/bearDropper/README.md

 OpenWRT (Chaos Calmer) script for blocking repeated invalid dropbear ssh connection attempts (embedded fail2ban)

+**Status**

+Probably has some bugs, still a work in progress, but I'm using it.

 **Dependencies**

-  - no external dependencies - written entirely in busybox ash
+None!
+Written entirely in busybox ash, uses only stock Chaos Calmer commands.

 **Installation**